IdeaCentre B series: B500

 Released in 2010, the IdeaCentre B500 was an all-in-one (AIO) desktop with a sharp, angular design.
 The AIO had an aluminum cover below the screen, and a matching brushed metal effect on the Bluetooth keyboard.
 Engadget reported that the keyboard displayed issues with the wireless connection, a point that they indicated had been mentioned by other reviewers.

 The B500 desktop released in Hong Kong had an Intel Core 2 Quad Q8400S processor.
 However, the US version of the desktop offered an Intel Pentium Dual Core E5400 processor or a Core 2 Duo E7500.
-The desktop could also be equipped with up to 4GB RAM and a 500GB 7200 RPM hard disk drive.
+The desktop could also be equipped with up to 4 GB RAM and a 500 GB 7200 RPM hard disk drive.
 The desktop offered NVIDIA GeForce GT240M discrete graphics which was capable of handling HD videos, but not games for hardcore gamers, as indicated by Engadget.

 B300

 The B300 was another AIO released in the IdeaCentre B Series in 2010.
 PCWorld.in described it as a desktop for budget-conscious buyers.
 In terms of design, it was similar to the B500.
 However, the B500 was a 23-inch desktop, while the B300 was a 20-inch desktop.
 The B300 had a slim design resembling a photo frame with glossy black plastic.
 The stand was similar in design and made of plastic as well, unlike the A70z which sported a steel stand.

-The desktop offered an Intel Core 2 Duo 3.03 GHz processor, ATI Radeon HD 5450 graphics, a maximum resolution of 1600x900, 4GB RAM, and a 640GB hard disk drive.
+The desktop offered an Intel Core 2 Duo 3.03 GHz processor, ATI Radeon HD 5450 graphics, a maximum resolution of 1600x900, 4 GB RAM, and a 640 GB hard disk drive.
 The desktop also included six USB ports, as well as FireWire, Gigabit Ethernet, a multicard reader, and headphone and microphone jacks.